bbbco/insomnia-plugin-faker/README.md

 # insomnia-plugin-faker

+> WARNING: This plugin is no longer active due to the Faker library being completely integrated into [Insomnia 9.2](https://konghq.com/blog/product-releases/announcing-insomnia-9-2).
+Please only use this plugin with prior versions of the product.

 Generate Faker data right within the Insomnia REST Client!

 This plugin uses the community-driven [Faker NPM module](https://www.npmjs.com/package/@faker-js/faker) to generate "fake" data.